Insurance is one of the biggest expenses associated with running a car, but there are ways to save money on your annual premium.

-Different types of policy
+Consider different types of policy

 There are generally two types of policy: third-party, fire and theft, and fully comprehensive.
 If your car is worth anything over £500, we’d recommend fully comprehensive.

 Third-party policies do not cover the cost of repairing or replacing your vehicle in the event of an accident – only the car or object you crash into.
-Third-party is often a last resort taken by new drivers to get their premiums down.
+Third-party is often a last resort taken by new drivers to get their premium down.

 Multi-car policies are interesting, however.
-Whether you’re living with your parents or have flown the nest, they can offer significant savings, saving you money on your car insurance.
+Whether you’re living with your parents or have flown the nest, they can offer significant savings.

-Young drivers can also get on their parents’ policy – fully-comp, with the ability to earn a no-claims bonus – for potentially a lot less than insuring themselves.
 Likewise, if you live with a partner and you both drive, it’s definitely worth checking whether you can share a multi-car policy.

+Young drivers can also be added to a parent’s policy – fully-comp, with the ability to earn a no-claims bonus – for potentially a lot less than insuring themselves.

-Get a black box to save money
+Have a black box fitted

-It’s not the most elegant or convenient of solutions, but having a black box watching your every move behind the wheel often prompts insurers to charge you less.
+It’s not the most pleasing of solutions, but a black box telematics systen watching your every move behind the wheel may lead insurance companies to charge you less.

-Move somewhere cheaper
+Move somewhere safer

-Location is a big factor in the cost of car insurance.
-Maybe you should consider moving away from Carjack Alley and closer to Upstanding Avenue.
+Perhaps you should consider moving away from Carjack Alley and closer to Upstanding Avenue.